5/6/2025

 Analyst, Evercore ISI

-Hi.
-Thanks for taking my question.
-Tim, I believe you touched on the tariff issue on the cost side I was wondering if you could give us a framework for thinking about tariffs on the revenue side and perhaps maybe remind us what percentage of your revenues can you manufacture in multiple geographies and to what extent does the current tariff discussions out there give you better visibility into demand or enable you to take share from either your direct foundry competitors or from internal manufacturing groups at your own customers.
-It would be great if you could provide any color on this side of the tariff dynamics.
+Hi, thanks for taking my question.
+Tim, I believe you touched on the tariff issue on the cost side.
+I was wondering if you could give us a framework for thinking about tariffs on the revenue side and perhaps maybe remind us what percentage of your revenues can you manufacture in multiple geographies?
+And to what extent does the current tariff discussions out there give you better visibility into demand or enable you to take share from either your direct foundry competitors or from internal manufacturing groups at your own customers.
+It'd be great if you could provide any color on this side of the tariff dynamics.

 speaker